-The New York Times Listed Every Lie Of President Trump And Really Agitated Twitter
+‘The New York Times’ Listed Every Lie Of President Trump And Really Agitated Twitter

-The venerable The New York Times took it upon itself to list what its Editorial board saw as every Trump lie since taking office.
+The venerable New York Times took it upon itself to list what its editorial board saw as every Trump lie since taking office.

 Predictably, that got Twitter going.
-Conservatives lashed into the “fakes news” of The Times, while liberals cheered and hoped to make the post go viral.
+Conservatives lashed into the “fake news” of the Times, while liberals cheered and hoped to make the post go viral.

 The Times took quotes from President Trump and then bracketed a fact check immediately after in an exhaustive list of statements.
-On January 23rd, for example, Trump said “Between 3 million and 5 million illegal votes caused me to lose the popular vote.”
+On January 23, for example, Trump said “Between 3 million and 5 million illegal votes caused me to lose the popular vote.”
 He was referring to his still-unproven claim that illegal immigrants or unregistered voters had cost him the popular vote.
-The Times immediately bracketed the quote with “(There’s no evidence of illegal voting)”.
+The Times immediately bracketed the quote with “(There’s no evidence of illegal voting).”

 Other famous Trump quotes?
 On March 4, Trump tweeted “Terrible!
 Just found out that Obama had my ‘wires tapped’ in Trump Tower just before the victory.
 Nothing found.
 This is McCarthyism!”
 That claim led to some hairsplitting amongst partisans.
 While former FBI Director James Comey did say that there was no explicit “wire-tapping” of Trump tower, a process that would involve physically accessing the tower’s phone lines, some of the Trump campaign’s communications were intercepted in what’s referred to as “incidental sweeping.”
 That’s when intelligence agencies, searching for something else, end up gaining access to information unrelated to their original investigation.
 They are not allowed to act or use that evidence, however, if it is not covered by the original surveillance warrant.